 Control use of Chrome Remote Desktop

 As an administrator, you can control whether users can access other computers from Chrome.
-Users can set up remote access using Chrome Remote Desktop.
+Users on a domain with Hangouts enabled can set up remote access using Chrome Remote Desktop.
 This Chrome app lets them use a computer or mobile device (client) to access files and applications on another computer (host) over the Internet.

 Block Chrome Remote Desktop installation

 To block users from installing Chrome Remote Desktop, follow the same procedures you use to block them from installing any other Chrome app.
 See Chrome Apps and Extensions.

 To enable Chrome Remote Desktop for local area network or VPN users only, disable firewall traversal by setting the RemoteAccessHostFirewallTraversal policy on Windows and Mac machines.